Dual Degrees & Areas of Concentration

 Medical Education

-This certificate prepares students to become leaders in medical education through training in the science of medical education, theoretical frameworks and principles; by developing skills in scholarship via medical education research or curriculum development; and by developing effective teaching skills with the help of mentoring faculty.
+This opportunity prepares students to become leaders in medical education through training in the science of medical education, theoretical frameworks and principles; by developing skills in scholarship via medical education research or curriculum development; and by developing effective teaching skills with the help of mentoring faculty.

-Public Health Medicine
+Public Health in Medicine

 Spirituality and Health